ziiiaz/Final/docs/index.md

 ### CLEAR DESIGN STATEMENT:
 In this stage, this project intends to make navigation, finding, and tracking the complaint's status more accessible for users who might find the original design confusing.
-According to the feedback analyzed in this project, since the DHS is a vast section of the government, users might feel filing complaints and tracking it futile.
-This affective perspective would influence users’ engagement with the website, which is already confusing in its tracking section.
+According to the feedbacks analyzed in this project, since the DHS is a vast section of the government, users might feel filing ش complaint and tracking it futile.
+This affective perspective would influence users’ engagement with the website, which is already confusing in the tracking section.